 Photography and videography

-Most listings, especially luxury properties, have professional photography and virtual tours.
-Speak confidently about your network of professional photographers and show samples from listings you’ve made in the past.
+Most listing marketing, especially for luxury properties, features professional photography and virtual tours.
+Speak confidently about your network of professional photographers and show samples from listings you’ve promoted in the past.

 Social media posts

-Discuss your social media strategy for home sales, including what platforms you use, posts specific to the listing, how you plan to promote open houses, and how this strategy has succeeded in past home sales.
+Discuss your social media strategy for home sales, including what platforms you use, posts about the listing, how you plan to promote open houses, and how this strategy has succeeded in past home sales.

 Advertising

-Present your plan for where the property will be listed.
-Add in any promising statistics or metrics to details.
+Present your plan for where the property will be listed and explain each outlet:

-- Your local MLS: This is a great way to differentiate yourself from home sellers who may be considering an FSBO.
-Only licensed agents have access to the MLS.
+- Your local MLS: This is a great way to differentiate yourself from sellers who may be considering listing without an agent.
+In many areas, only licensed agents have access to the MLS.

-- Website and landing page: If you create property websites and landing pages for your properties, provide examples and discuss the benefits.
+- Website and landing page: If you create single-property sites for your listings, provide examples and discuss the benefits.

 7. Expectations for showings and open houses

 Take this opportunity in the listing presentation to explain how you will manage and host showings and open houses.
-Clients may feel uneasy thinking of strangers walking through their home.
+Clients may feel uneasy about strangers walking through their homes.
 Assure them that you or a team member will always be present during an open house and that any private showings will always be conducted by a licensed agent.
+To address concerns over theft, reassure sellers by highlighting security protocols like requiring sign-ins, monitoring attendees, and securing valuable or personal items before the open house.

 8. Your offer and negotiation strategy

 Give an overview of how the offer and negotiation process works.
-Assure sellers that you will present every offer that comes in, and you’ll walk through the particulars.
+Assure sellers that you will present every offer that comes in, along with all the particulars.
 Provide examples of different offer details they may see and the most common areas for negotiation beyond the offer price.
-Reassure the clients that you will always act in their best interests, an obligation of being a fiduciary.
+Reassure the clients that, as a fiduciary, you will always act in their best interests.

 At this point, the meeting is coming to a close.
 Answer any remaining questions and discuss what needs to happen before you can start with the pre-sale activities.
-And then—ask for their business.
-Politely assure the sellers that you have the skills and expertise needed to sell their home, and that you would love the opportunity.
+And then, ask for their business.
+Politely assure them that you have the skills and expertise needed to sell their home, and that you would love the opportunity.

 Additional real estate listing presentation tips